 Trainings that are open for registration are listed below.
 Please check back often for updated information.
 If you are interested in scheduling a training for your organization, see Our Trainings.

-Registration: Registration is $55 per person or $35 per person for Riverside Community Care employees.
-Pre-registration is required.
-Complete the registration online and pay by credit card or, if you prefer, a hard copy of the registration form is available online to print out and complete.
-If you prefer to pay by check, please make the check payable to “Riverside Community Care” and send it to: Jenny Huynh, Riverside Trauma Center, 255 Highland Ave., Needham, MA 02494.
-The registration deadline is 7/12/17.
+Pre-registration is required by 3/16/18.
+Complete the registration online at www.wspringfieldlibrary.eventbrite.com and pay by credit card or, if you prefer, print out this registration form to pay by check or credit card.
+Please make the check payable to “Riverside Community Care” and send it to: Jenny Huynh, Riverside Trauma Center, 255 Highland Ave., Needham, MA 02494.

 There is no commercial support or conflict of interest known for programs or instructors listed in this training announcement.